gopytsrs/snippets-frontend/README.md

   - `date-fns` for date utilities
   - `react-hook-form` for form handling
   - `axios` for data fetching
+  - `react-toastify` for toast notifications

 ## Caveats/Improvements

 Due to the time and resource constraints of completing the assignment.
 There were some additional tasks or features that were under consideration that were skipped.

 - **UI/UX and Responsiveness**
-  - The main issue I ran into was that Flowbite components were not very feature-rich or supported much customization at all, and that it was not as widely-used, hence less documented.
+  - The main issue I ran into was that Flowbite components were not very feature-rich or supported much customization at all.
+Additionally since it was not as widely-used, documentation was sparse or outdated.
   - The table used in the main page perhaps is not very elegant and there also some issues with responsive design.
 It was also hard to integrate sorting and pagination due to lack of documentation on doing so with the library.
   - The `Pagination` component is not easily configured and does not expose some useful props, it might have been better to use better supported libraries such as AntD or MaterialUI instead.
 - **Unit, Integration and E2E testing**